Thinking about starting a pet business? Check out these 9 things to do when starting a dog walking and pet sitting business. I sure wish I knew these!

 9 Things to Do When Starting a Dog Walking + Pet Sitting Business

 We live in a world where information is literally at our fingertips.
 There is no reason that someone should not be able to figure out how to do something, or to find something out.
 Don’t know the answer…meet your new best friend, Google.

-Here are 4 things you need to research for your business:
+Here are 4 things you need to research when starting your dog walking and pet sitting business:

 - Research your state, city, and county laws

 - This is necessary to find out if you need a business license.
 I have talked to pet sitters around the U.S., and some of them do not have licenses.
 In California, you can not just get a business license for the county.
 You need to get it for each city that you receive income from.
 As a pet sitter and dog walker, I visit various cities for my clients.
 Therefore I have a license for each city I receive income from.

 - In case you plan to hire down the line, you also will need to see how strict your state laws are for having Independent Contractors (IC’s).
 California does not like companies with IC’s and are very strict about it.
 You have to cross your t’s and dot your i’s.

 - If you are doing business in a city you live in, make sure to ask the City Hall what permits you need.
 I had to fill out a Home Occupancy Permit and pay a fee.